 Exterminators advise there are several species of cockroaches that you may come across.
 The most common species found in New Jersey, Pennsylvania, Maryland, and Delaware are the American and German cockroaches.
 Viking Pest’s certified entomologist, Craig, explains cockroaches are both oval-shaped, reddish-brown, and have thin, spiny legs.
 American cockroaches are about twice as big and can be up to about an inch and a half long.

 The other two species commonly found in or around homes and businesses in New Jersey, Pennsylvania, Maryland, and Delaware are the Brown-Banded cockroach and the Oriental cockroach.
 The Oriental cockroach hails from Africa, not Asia, and is also known as the water bug.
 They are typically a bit smaller, dark and smooth, and tend to be in damp areas.

 Brown-banded cockroaches have light brown bands across their wings and abdomen.
 They prefer the warmer areas of your home or business.

 An Asian Cockroach looks very similar to the German cockroach, but tend to live outdoors more often, and are more common in the south than in the New Jersey, Pennsylvania, Maryland, and Delaware.
-Pest control technicians say, if you see a cockroach in this area that looks like a German cockroach, that’s probably what it is.
+Viking Pest cockroach control technicians say, if you see a cockroach in this area that looks like a German cockroach, that’s probably what it is.

 How Do I Prevent Cockroaches?